CodecoolGlobal/weather-vida-sin-cucarachas/README.md

 # Vida Sin Cucarachas

 #### About
-Single react page, which is developed by five awesome and enthusiastic junior developer on their first week with react.
-(Zsuzsi, Áron, Isti, Tibor, Viktor)
-For the data of the cities and their weather we used [MetaWeather API](https://www.metaweather.com/api/).
-Visitor can check the current weather of the city or a detailed weekly forecast.
+Single react page, which is developed by five awesome and enthusiastic junior developers on their first week with react.
+(Zsuzsi, Áron, Isti, Tibor, Viktor) For the data of the cities and their weather, we used [MetaWeather API](https://www.metaweather.com/api/).
+Visitors can check the current weather of the city or a detailed weekly forecast.

 ### Features